Anomaly Detection in Blockchain Networks: A Comprehensive Survey: Anomaly Detection in Contract Layer of Blockchain

 \subsection{Detecting Ponzi Contracts}

-Since the advent of blockchain and cryptocurrencies, adversaries are continuously trying to take unusual and illegal advantages of certain hidden functionalise of it which common people are not aware of.
-One such type of fraudulent model is development of Ponzi scheme on the decentralized blockchain network, which not only effects an individual, but it also effects the economy in a deeper level~\cite{contractlayer10}.
-Due to such extreme outcomes, some countries are not even allowing cryptocurrencies, or they have strong scrutiny of activities being carried out on the cryptocurrency network.
-Recent studies have also approved and highlighted such activities due to whom the participating users have lost millions of dollars in cryptocurrencies.
-Formally, a Ponzi scheme can be regarded as a malicious investment scheme via which the revenue for old investors is generated via investment from new participants and as a whole the company or scheme is not generating any external revenue~\cite{contractlayer11}.
-Similarly, in the decentralized blockchain network, these schemes try to fool participants via using dissimilar smart contracts which seems legit and convincing, these contracts are also known as \textit{Ponzi scheme contracts}.
-Therefore, considering the prospective catastrophic outcomes, it is a dire need to develop such models which predicts the existence and execution of such Ponzi smart contracts in the network, so that appropriate action could be taken against them within time.
-One such work towards development of data mining models to develop Ponzi smart contracts on Ethereum blockchain has been carried out by Jung~\textit{et al.} in~\cite{contract05}.
+Since the advent of blockchain and cryptocurrencies, adversaries are continuously trying to take unusual and illegal advantages of certain hidden functionality of it which common people are not aware of.
+One such type of fraudulent model is the development of the Ponzi scheme on the decentralized blockchain network, which not only affects an individual, but it also affects the economy on a deeper level~\cite{contractlayer10}.
+An interesting work towards development of data mining models to develop Ponzi smart contracts on Ethereum blockchain has been carried out by Jung~\textit{et al.} in~\cite{contract05}.
 Authors first highlighted the functioning and basic methods being used in Ponzi smart contracts by specifically focusing over Ethereum, and afterwards authors worked over building a dataset of Ponzi contracts on the network.
 Then the authors used these malicious Ponzi contracts to pick out specific features, for which authors used the transactions and the compiled code on the network for these malicious contracts.
-Then authors works over development of classification model, which efficiently predicts the presence or absence of malicious and Ponzi factors in a smart contract.
+Then authors work over \final{the development} of a classification model, which efficiently predicts the presence or absence of malicious and Ponzi factors in a smart contract.
 Authors carried out evaluation of their proposed model for 250 days and the outcome results identified that it predicts malicious contracts in an efficient manner.
-Another similar work focusing over, exploitation of Ethereum blockchain to identify Ponzi contracts have been carried out by Chen~\textit{et al.} in~\cite{contract06}.
+Another similar work focusing over, exploitation of Ethereum blockchain to identify Ponzi contracts has been carried out by Chen~\textit{et al.} in~\cite{contract06}.
 In order to diversify their search, authors first manually picked 200 Ponzi smart contracts by analysing around 3,000 available Ethereum contracts.
-After that, authors extracted two malicious feature son the basis of operation codes and history of transactions.
+After that, authors extracted two malicious features on the basis of operation codes and history of transactions.
 Afterwards, authors used data mining tools to develop the complete model which classified each new smart contract as Ponzi or safe.
-From the analysis, authors highlighted that more than 500 Ponzi schemes are currently being operated on the blockchain network.\\ It is important to highlight that the majority of the work towards development of Ponzi smart contracts has been carried out from Ethereum perspective because they are the first ones to introduce the feature of smart contract in blockchain, therefore, they are most vulnerable one.
+From the analysis, authors highlighted that more than 500 Ponzi schemes are currently being operated on the blockchain network.\\ It is important to mention that the majority of the work towards development of Ponzi smart contracts has been carried out from Ethereum perspective because they are the first ones to introduce the feature of smart contracts in blockchain, therefore, they are the most vulnerable one.
 However, these Ponzi schemes are not just limited to Ethereum, as they are spreading to other cryptocurrencies and blockchains as well.
-Therefore, there is a dire need to develop such detection models, which accurately detect such Ponzi smart contracts before occurrence of any catastrophe.
+Therefore, there is a dire need to develop such advanced detection \final{models which} accurately analyse, detect, and eradicate such Ponzi smart contracts before occurrence of any catastrophe.